 - Clear picture

 Scan network can't be used in configuration mode.
 Instead the Verify network command checks the connected unit with the configuration file.
 All found nodes are colored with either green, yellow or red. the different colors represent the status of the software.
 See User Documentation for further details.
-If the Parameter setting Tool is set to B-bus communication only one node is shown and this node is automatically selected.
+If the Parameter setting Tool is set to B-bus or USB communication only one node is shown and this node is automatically selected.

 The picture below describes how the parameters flow for all commands in the Parameter Setting Tool.
-Value are the most used column where the user can change parameter values.
+Value is the most used column where the user can change parameter values.
 The Network column is the view of the real status in the nodes.
 The Config column is the mirror of the configuration file.

 All the actions described below are only performed on the selected node.